BigweldIndustries/Nitrogen/README.md

 # Nitrogen
-A discord random nitro code generater that is super fast
+A discord random nitro code generater that is super fast, with a decent checker

 # How do I use it?